An Interview with Anna Cook, Kelly’s mom

+15).
+What kind of grief support have you found to be most helpful?

 16).
-What kind of grief support have you f

-17).
-What do you want the world to know abo
+What do you want the world to know about your precious child?

 “She did not need much.
 Wanted very little.
 A kind word, sincerity, fresh air, clean water, a garden, kisses, books to read, sheltering arms, a cozy bed, and to love and be loved in return.” ~ Starra Neely Blade

-18).
-How would you describe your life as a
+17).
+How would you describe your life as a bereaved parent?

 A foreigner, even amongst friends and family.
 Always longing to hold Kelly to hear her laugh to see her smile.

-19).
-What is the hardest part about your e
+18).
+What is the hardest part about your everyday life now?